 The District has Mutual Aid Assistance agreements with the following purveyors; Carmichael Water District, Citrus Heights Water District and California American Water Company.
-These Assistance agreements were approved in late 1999.
+These assistance agreements were approved in late 1999 and are reviewed annually.
 The agreements provided each agency the opportunity to tap into any potential services such as emergency water supplies, assistance for water line repairs, sharing of equipment including operator, sharing of materials, use of water facilities and personnel as needed to maintain the required services in each agency.
-In addition the District has approximately 56 interties or various sizes ranging from 6 inch to 24 inch with the following agencies:
+In addition the District has approximately 49 interties of various sizes ranging from 6 inch to 24 inch with the following agencies:

 Connected Agency Number of Active

 Connections Connection

 Citrus Heights Water District 6 4

 Carmichael Water District 5 3

 Sacramento County Utilities District 8 8

 Del Paso Manor Water District 3 3

 Arden Cordova Water Service 2 2

 City of Sacramento 7 7

 Rio Linda Elverta Community Services District 1 1

-Former Northridge and Arcade 4 3

-McClellan Park and Housing with former Northridge 3 3